Kidney infection (pyelonephritis)

 Your GP may refer you to hospital for treatment if they think you’re at high risk of developing complications.
 This might be for any of the following reasons.

 • You have signs of a more serious condition such as sepsis.
-Signs include becoming increasingly unwell, a very high fever, sweating, shivering, becoming pale, shortness of breath and dizziness.
+Signs include becoming increasingly unwell, a very high fever, sweating, shivering, becoming pale, shortness of breath, and dizziness.

 • You’re pregnant.

-• You are very dehydrated, can’t drink or can’t take medicines.
+• You are very dehydrated, can’t drink, or can’t take medicines.

 • You keep getting urinary tract infections (UTIs).

 In hospital, you may have a drip put into a vein in your hand or arm to give you fluids and antibiotics.
 If all goes well, after a couple of days you can usually switch to antibiotics by mouth.
-For more about who may need hospital treatment, see our section on complications.

 Complications of kidney infection